 The Tour du Mont Blanc Trek (TMB) is not only one of the most popular hikes in Europe but one of the best treks in the world!

-3 Ways You Can Hike the TMB
+3 Ways You Can Hike Around the Mont Blanc Massif

 1. Guided TMB Trek

 This is a good option if you want to leave the route-finding to a skilled guide and also want local knowledge.
 Our French guides will point out things along the way you’d never spot on your own.
 A guided tour is also a good option if you enjoy the camaraderie of meeting fellow hikers.